Scroll to the bottom for more details!

 4 cups Lepp’s Chicken Stock

 salt and freshly ground pepper, to taste

-croutons, snipped chives, creme fraiche for garnish
+Croutons, snipped chives, creme fraiche for garnish

 Place all vegetables into a roasting pan, big enough to hold in a single layer and toss with olive oil.
 Sprinkle with 1 tsp. kosher salt and a few grinds of pepper.
 Place tomatoes cut side down in the pan, and roast for 1 hour at 350 degrees.
-When veggies are cooked and cool enough to handle, pinch the tomato skins with your fingers, they should just slip off, and discard.
+When veggies are cooked and cool enough to handle, pinch the tomato skins with your fingers, they should just slip off and discard.
 Heat a pot big enough to cook the soup in, and saute the bacon until crispy.
 Discard as much of the bacon fat as you like, and add the smoked paprika and tomato paste, stirring to cook for 3 minutes.
 This gives the spice and paste a chance to develop a richer flavor.
 Now add the skinned tomatoes, carrots, onion pieces (discard any pieces that are black and chop off the stem end, if still attached).
 Squeeze the garlic out of the skins, and add to the mixture.
 Add stock, thyme, bay leaf, salt and pepper to taste, and simmer for 30 minutes.
 Remove from heat and discard bay leaf and thyme stems.
 By now the thyme leaves should have fallen off into the soup and you should only be left with woody stems.
 If not, remove from soup and strip off leaves when cool enough to handle.
 Add the leaves back into the soup, and discard the woody stems.
+Remove from heat.